shixingxing/Duix-Mobile/README.md

 Our base package covers avatar appearance and voice cloning, fully compatible with our SDK.For additional customization needs, explore our [Mobile Pro version](https://github.com/duixcom/Duix.mobile-pro/blob/main/README.md) to discuss and tailor your solution.

-(3) Can I update my custom avatar?

-The open-source version uses public models only.
-Custom updates require a service request.

-(4) Is there an API for avatar cloning?
+(3) Is there an API for avatar cloning?

 Not available yet.
 Please contact us if you need this feature.

-(5) Are broadcast start/end callbacks available?
+(4) Are broadcast start/end callbacks available?

 Yes, speech start and end callbacks are documented in the SDK.

-(6) Is there an API to control avatar actions?
+(5) Is there an API to control avatar actions?

 The open-source version does not support action APIs.
 Mobile Pro supports action-driven playback (requires a model with predefined actions).
 See [Mobile Pro version](https://github.com/duixcom/Duix.mobile-pro/blob/main/README.md).

-(7) How do I replace downloaded files?
+(6) How do I replace downloaded files?

 File replacement workflows are code-level managed (see implementation guides).

-(8) Does the speech WAV file support streaming?
+(7) Does the speech WAV file support streaming?

 Streaming is not supported in the open-source version.
 Our Mobile Pro version supports streaming.
 See [Mobile Pro version](https://github.com/duixcom/Duix.mobile-pro/blob/main/README.md).

-(9) Want advanced solutions?
+(8) Want advanced solutions?

 Explore enterprise features at [duix.com](https://duix.com/).